 - Wage loss benefits if you cannot work or must return at lower earnings because of the work injury

-- Medical treatment that is reasonable, necessary, and related to the accepted work injury
+- Medical treatment that is reasonable, necessary, and related to the accepted work injury, including doctor visits, surgery, specialist care, therapy, medication, diagnostic testing, and follow-up treatment

 - Specific loss benefits for qualifying loss of use, amputation, hearing loss, vision loss, or other covered permanent losses